How it's done in the Art Studio

 I will sometimes incorporate pen and ink works.
 I love that look with watercolors.
 I’ve begun to also use gelatto pens and alcohol inks for a new look.

-I don't use stickers, vinyl or Cricut cutters.
-Those are great, I prefer the hand painted look to my designs.
+I don’t use stickers, vinyl or Cricut cutters.
+Those are great tools, but I prefer the hand painted look to my designs.
 If you want a design or artwork changed from what it currently says, I will incorporate new lettering digitally via photo shop.